 Equally important, we have a responsibility to keep students and staff safe, which is why it’s important that we know who is in our buildings during the school day.
-In the interest of student and staff safety, Framingham Public Schools will rollout a new visitor management system in all schools, tentatively scheduled for February 3rd.
-All parents, visitors, guests, vendors and volunteers will be requested to show photo identification when they enter a school building and check-out when they leave.
-There will be protocols in place for anyone who does not have a photo ID.
-Guests will receive a printed visitor badge to wear while they are in the building during school hours.
+In the interest of student and staff safety, Framingham Public Schools utilizes a visitor management system in all schools.
+All parents, visitors, guests, vendors and volunteers are required to show photo identification when they enter a school building and check-out when they leave.
+There are protocols in place for anyone who does not have a photo ID.
+Guests receive a printed visitor badge to wear while they are in the building during school hours.

-This new system has been in place at FHS since the start of the 2019-2020 school year and has been working perfectly.
-Currently, when a guest visits any of our other schools, they sign in and out on a paper log.
-Moving forward, we will use an electronic system which allows us to check visitors against the sex offender registry.
+This system launched at FHS at the beginning of the 2019-2020 school year and all other schools adopted this system in February of 2020.
+This system replaced a previous process where school guests signed in and out on a paper log.
+This electronic system allows us to check visitors against the sex offender registry.

 Frequently Asked Questions